dabid76/to-do-list/README.md

-## Weekend Challenge #3
+## Weekend Challenge: SQL To-Do List

 Hello Primers!

-Welcome to your 3rd weekend challenge!
+Welcome to your weekend challenge!

 Full stack is pretty awesome, huh?
 The idea that you are able to spin up a full application architecture in such a short time is pretty incredible.
 This weekend is all about showing us that you have a handle on each of the different parts of the full stack.